chris-martin/sdfs/README.md

       sdfs> set keystore.personal.file pki/client2.jks

   This application is capable of running as both a client and a server:
-  To begin acting as a server, just type "server":
+  To begin acting as a server, type "server":

       sdfs> server
       Starting server on port 8443...